jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Non-beaconing/README.md

 ## Outlook VSTO Backdoor

 The example I will be sharing is related to Outlook VSTO backdoor PoC that I developed for product testing. *The payload installation sample Sysmon log can be found [here](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/3.%20install%20payloads/(Type%201)%20Abuse%20Outlook%20VSTO)*.
-I will include the other Sysmon Events beyond ID 3.

 ### How does it work?